 Hospitalization or a sudden medical emergency at the finish line or elsewhere does not relieve a notified runner from his or her obligation to participate in drug testing and provide a sample if possible.
 Cases involving a medical emergency will be handled on a case-by-case basis to balance the runner’s health and well-being which is paramount with the right to complete the drug testing.
 Whenever possible, the certified drug test official or a WSER official will be allowed to remain with the runner to oversee that drug testing protocols are followed.

-As part of the drug testing, every runner selected for testing must sign the WSER Drug Testing Consent & Waiver of Liability.
-Additional information and paperwork regarding sample collection, medical history, current medications, or other information may be required by the independent administrator officials or WSER at the time of drug testing.
-Once the runner has provided the samples as required, signed the Drug Testing Consent & Waiver of Liability, and completed any other paperwork required by WSER and the certified drug test officials, the runner will have completed the drug testing and will no longer be under the supervision of the independent administrator.
+In addition to the Drug Test Consent signed by all runners when they register for the race, other information and paperwork regarding sample collection, medical history, current medications, or other information may be required by the independent administrator officials or WSER at the time of drug testing.
+Once the runner has provided the samples as required and completed all paperwork as requested, the runner will have completed the drug testing and will no longer be under the supervision of the independent administrator.

 If the independent administrator finds that a runner’s Sample A tests positive for a performance-enhancing drug (banned substance), it will report the finding to the Run Director.
 The Run Director will notify the WSER board of trustees.
 The Run Director will also provide written notice to the runner that he or she tested positive for a banned substance.

 The runner can accept the Sample A positive finding or request that Sample B be tested.